dzhyrgalbekov/alatoo/README.md

 On our website you can book a field as soon as possible by selecting the type of field, date and time.

-Our site was created on the basis of the Python programming language. (django framework) css (cascading style sheets) is used for the front endю
+Our site was created on the basis of the Python programming language. (django framework) css (cascading style sheets) is used for the front end.
+For the database we use sqlite